Looking back at Whirl-y-Fayre 2019: Walking among the spirits and Dancing with fairies in the Vale of Avalon.

 “Imagine no possessions, I wonder if you can.
 No need for greed or hunger.
 A brotherhood of man.
 Imagine all the people sharing all the world.” — John Lennon

-It was Thursday 15th August and an event I had been so excited about had finally arrived.
-I felt like a child at Christmas when James drove into my drive and I pulled my camping trolley, full of bags of colourful outfits, a tent, a stoves, a cool box full of booze and sleeping bag, ready for the four day event.
+It was Thursday 15th August 2019 and an event I had been excited about for so long had finally arrived.
+I felt like a child at Christmas when James drove into my drive and I pulled my camping trolley towards his car, full of bags of colourful outfits, a tent, a stove, a cool box full of booze and sleeping bag, ready for the four day event.

 James & Geoff, two of my good friends who I arrived at the site with.